centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-sftp.md

 ## Prerequisites

-To monitor your SFTP server, you can use pubkey authentication and/or username authentication.
+To monitor your SFTP server, the plugin can either log in using an SSH key, or use username authentication.

 ## Installing the monitoring connector